aaryantyagi182/Univariate-Linear-Regression-/README.md

 # Univariate-Linear-Regression-
 Linear Regression with NumPy and Python

-We don't use any special libraby like sciket learn to perform this linear regression
+This project is basically to perform linear regression without use of any special library like scikit-learn

 It is very useful if you want to understand the logic behind the Linear Regression